01 Getting Started

 7. Select the second drop-down element and click the Gear icon to open the Settings screen.

-8. Select the Dynamic Values radio button and click the Sync form Salesforce button.
+8. Select the Dynamic Values radio button and click the Sync from Salesforce.

 9. Use the drop-down lists and select the object and field.